tmarkec/row_to_grow/README.md

 ### Typography
-For this project I picked Montserrat which is a widely used font known for its simplicity, clarity, and versatility.
-It's a great choice for both print and digital media, and its clean and modern design makes it suitable for a wide range of applications, including headings, body text, and branding.
-As a backdrop font I've put 'Sans-serif'
+For this project I picked Montserrat which is a widely used font known for it's clarity, and versatility.
+It's clean and modern design makes it suitable for a wide range of applications, including headings, body text, and branding.
+As a backdrop font I've used 'Sans-serif'.

 ### Color scheme